MrBrunotte/foodictionary/readme.md

 The user can also click on the different recipe tags to get reredirected to recipes with the specific tag.

-There is also an "ADD TO FAVORITE'S" button.
-If the user is a guest and not logged in the user will be redirected to a page where the user is asked to either log in or register to add the recipe to their favorites.
+There is also an "ADD TO FAVORITE's" button of the user is logged in.
+If the user is a guest and not logged they will not see the "ADD TO FAVORITE's" button.
+The user can only add their own recipes to favorites.

 #### Login

 If the user clicks on **Login/Register** the user is redirected to a login page where the user is able to log in or register as a new user.

-When the user is logged in or Registered he/she is reredirected back to the landing page and greated with a "toast" message that welcomes the user back.
+When the user is logged in or Registered he/she is redirected back to the landing page and greated with a "toast" message that welcomes the user back.

 #### My Account